Rhythm in the Home

 Or perhaps you’re an old hand at rhythms; you’ve read Simplicity Parenting, you’ve downloaded a printable for your week, and you’re already starting to see the benefits.
 But when your rhythm is thrown off course you struggle to get back into the flow, perhaps you haven’t found it as easy to stick to as you were hoping, or maybe you just feel like you’re trying to fit your life into someone else’s template.

 Wherever you are in your journey, there is something for you in this course.
+You can read what other mothers have said here.

 How will the course be run?